 Drawing From Personal Experience

 Her passion for the topic stems from her personal experience working at a personal injury law firm since high school.
-Kayla explained that being immersed in these cases gave her a unique perspective on how essential juries are in ensuring fair outcomes for victims.
+Kayla shared that being immersed in these cases gave her a unique perspective on how essential juries are in ensuring fair outcomes for victims.

 “I’ve been surrounded by the kinds of cases where juries can play a large role, and where taking them away or restricting them could seriously impact those cases,” she said.